 Larger Catechism II, 111, Eng. translation (1896), p.
+106.

-106. Ignorance of God.
-What is in Africa?
-Abnegation of the Veric Saviour, our Lord Jesus.
-What is in the Churches of the Grecianis?
-Mohamet and his false sect?
-What is in Rome?-The greatest ydoll of all uthers, that man of syn!"
-George Tyrrell observes: "Jesus would say that Harnack was 'not far from the Kingdom of God,' but that a miss is as good as a mile; that there was no difference between Protestants and savages, all would burn in hell alike."39
+is in Rome?-The greatest ydoll of all uthers, that man of syn!"
+George Tyrrell observes: "Jesus would say that Harnack was 'not far from the Kingdom of God,' but that a miss is as good as a mile; that there was no difference between Protestants and savages, all would burn in hell alike."

 Sometimes this attitude of unconscious superiority is couched in very courteous terms.
-While it is maintained that the Christian revelation is sui generis and entirely different from other revelations, friendly cooperation among them is not ruled out.
+While it is maintained that the Christian revelation is sui generis and entirely different from other revelations, friendly co-operation among them is not ruled out.
 While the Christian truth is the highest, the full radiance, others are like broken lights.
 Christianity fulfils the partial truths that are to be found in other religions.
 This view does not give up the position that Christianity is the one and only perfect religion for the whole of mankind.
 While it encourages interreligious co-operation and even allows that one's religious knowledge may be enriched by contact with other faiths, it does not diminish in any way the confidence that Christianity is "the faith once for all delivered to the saints."
 If God has given to other religions some distinctive apprehensions of religious truth, it is for the purpose that they should contribute to the fulness of truth.40

-In 1930, the Lambeth Conference affirmed, through its committee on the Christian Doctrine of God: "Ŵe gladly acknowledge the truths contained and emphasised in the great religions; but...each of them is less than the Gospel of the unsearchable riches of Christ.
-The majesty of the God in Islam, the high moral standards and profound truth in other Eastern religions, are approaches to the truth of God revealed in Christ."41
+In 1930, the Lambeth Conference affirmed, through its committee on the Christian Doctrine of God: "We gladly acknowledge the truths contained and emphasised in the great religions; but . . . each of them is less than the Gospel of the unsearchable riches of Christ.
+The majesty of the God in Islam, the high moral standards and profound truth in other Eastern